-- one teacher with special education qualifications (Parts I and II) - Learning Support Services personnel provide assessment and consultative services to the special education teacher - speech-language pathologists provide additional programming support
+- one teacher with special education qualifications (Parts I and II) - LSS personnel provide assessment and consultative services to the special education teacher - speech-language pathologists provide additional programming support

-- The focus of the Language Learning Disability Program is to provide the appropriate learning environment that will facilitate the development of the student's expressive and receptive language and phonology skills to enable academic achievement. - Programs are equipped with special education and language development materials. - An IEP containing specific expectations is designed for each student according to individual learning needs and abilities.
-This plan, which is shared with parent(s)/caregiver(s), is based on, and modified by, the results of continuous assessment and evaluation. - It allows for integration into regular classrooms and/or school activities.
+- the focus of the Language Learning Disability Program is to provide the appropriate learning environment that will facilitate the development of the student's oral and written language and skills to enable academic achievement - programs are equipped with special education and language development materials - an IEP containing specific expectations is designed for each student according to individual learning needs and abilities.
+This plan, which is shared with parents/caregivers, is based on, and modified by, the results of continuous assessment and evaluation - it allows for integration into regular classrooms and/or school activities - the progress of a student who has been identified as an exceptional pupil and has a placement is formally reviewed on an annual basis through the IPRC process

-- Assessment and evaluation are ongoing throughout the year. - Student progress is formally reported as per the reporting structure of the OCDSB on report cards and IEP and Learning Support Services reports. - The progress of a student who has been identified as an exceptional pupil and has a placement is formally reviewed on an annual basis through the IPRC process.
+- assessment and evaluation are ongoing throughout the year - student progress is formally reported as per the reporting structure of the OCDSB on report cards and IEP and LSS reports

-The school team will meet with the parent(s)/caregiver(s) to discuss alternative placements if necessary.
+The school team will meet with the parents/caregivers to discuss alternative placements if necessary.
 Placements may include the following: